Washington City, Cinalia

 Sia held her tongue and swallowed the comment she wished to make.
-If she could just get past this corner, and disappear from his old man gaze.
+If only she could get around the corner and disappear from his old man gaze.

 “Well, I'll see you tomorrow night, Ms. Chen.”

 “See ya!”
-Sia yelled before she briskly turned the corner and jogged to the exit.
+Sia briskly turned the corner and jogged to the exit.